 Tool set for basic mechanics

 Consider spare cables, brake fluid, a spare tire or tube for extended trips

 Routes and Area Maps

 View maps of the designated roads, routes, areas, and shorelines open to motor vehicle use.
 Each location has specific rules (e.g., speed limits, seasonal closures, quiet hours) set by park management.
-It is the operator’s responsibility to know which areas are open to OHV use.
+It is the operator’s responsibility to know how their vehicle is defined and where it is allowed.

 Designated shoreline areas are open only to conventional motor vehicles and street-legal ATVs with proper ORV permits.Some areas are closed to street-legal ATVs during specified months.

 PO Box 1507

 Receptionist available at Glen Canyon Headquarters from 7 am to 4 pm MST, Monday through Friday.
 The phone is not monitored when the building is closed.
 If you are having an emergency, call 911 or hail National Park Service on Marine Band 16.